Nutlope/qrGPT/README.md

 ## Todos v1.5

-- [x] Add some sample prompts
+- [ ] Add Vercel blob to the project, along with Vercel KV based on Steven's project to save prompt + photo generated (although, don't make prompt unique)
+  - [ ] Add a new page for an automatic OG image when a new one gets generated
-- [ ] Clean up codebase: remove the multi thing
+- [ ] Change ratelimiting back to 10 seconds

 ## Todos v2

-- [ ] React hook form inconsistency
+- [ ] React hook form inconsistency – troubleshoot
-- [ ] Add a new page for an automatic OG image when a new one gets generated
-- [ ] Add Vercel blob to the project, along with Vercel KV based on Steven's project
 - [ ] Add 3-6 quick themes